wiznova/typer/README.md

 Try it out here: https://wiznova.github.io/typer/

 ## Features:
-- [X] Paste your own text for practice or use pre-made training texts for each hand
+- [X] Paste your own text for practice or use pre-made training words for each hand
+- [X] Choose how many words you want in an exercise
 - [X] Interactive keyboard
-- [X] choose how many words in an exercise
+- [X] Settings block with option to turn off typing sounds and hide keyboard

 ===